GPSnoopy/BelgianChocolateDuke3D/README.md

 After reading both Fabien Sanglard's Game Engine Black Books on [Wolfenstein 3D](https://github.com/fabiensanglard/gebbwolf3) and [Doom](https://github.com/fabiensanglard/gebbdoom), I slowly got curious on how Duke 3D would perform on a modern computer (an Intel Core i9-9900K) with a modern Operating System (Windows 10 and Ubuntu 18.04).
 After cloning his Chocolate Duke 3D git repository, I had to spend a bit of time getting the project up and running.
 While doing that, I've been keeping on adding some improvements.

-* Ported from SDL to SDL2.
+* Ported to SDL2.
-* Consolidated build systems with CMake.
+* Ported to vcpkg and CMake.
-* Added a proper continuous integration system (via GitHub Actions)
+* Added continuous integration (via GitHub Actions).
-* Added many fixes for 64-bit support (thanks to Rohit Nirmal's own fork as a source of inspiration).
-* Many minor fixes too small to be listed here.
+* Added 64-bit support.

+### Known Issues

+* 64-bit: Save games do not work.
+* Linux: MIDI does not play (vcpkg does need configure sdl2-mixer for it).
+* Engine: Leaning left/right falls back to low-res rendering.

 ## Requirements